Apollo-Workflows/Sentiment-Analysis/README.md

 # Sentiment Analysis

-Sentiment Analysis is a common natural language processing task.
-This workflow analyzed a large amount of Tweets using a pre-trained Tensorflow Net, or alternatively using NLTK language corpus lookup, to determine sentiment per US state.
+This workflow analyzes a large amount of Tweets using a pre-trained Tensorflow Net, or alternatively using NLTK language corpus lookup, to determine sentiment per US state.

 #### Overview